-In 2021, Masterflex invested in production expansions as well as in the expansion of climate protection activities.
+In 2022, Masterflex also invested in production expansions as well as in the expansion of climate protection activities.
 This led to a slight increase in depreciation and amortization.
-In fiscal year 2021, depreciation and amortization amounted to EUR 4,906 thousand, compared to EUR 4,725 thousand in the previous year.
+In fiscal year 2022, depreciation and amortization amounted to EUR 5,041 thousand, compared to EUR 4,906 thousand in the previous year.

-Other operating expenses increased from EUR 12,671 thousand to EUR 13,277 thousand in the course of business in 2021.
-In line with the development of sales and due to inflationary effects, energy, freight and export costs increased compared to the previous year's figures.
+Other operating expenses increased significantly in the course of business in 2022 from EUR 13,277 thousand in the previous year to EUR 16,686 thousand in 2022.
+In line with the revenue development and due to inflationary effects, energy, freight and export costs increased compared to the previous year's figures, in some cases drastically.
+In addition, the relocation of APT Polymer Tubing GmbH in December 2022 had a negative impact on earnings.

-In total, operating EBIT in fiscal year 2021 thus amounted to EUR 5,763 thousand (previous year: EUR 3,167 thousand).
-Taking into account the non-operating effects, EBIT came to EUR 5,343 thousand, compared to EUR 2,335 thousand the previous year.
-The non-operating effects mainly include restructuring expenses for the activities in the aerospace industry.
-The operating EBIT margin was therefore 7.3%, well above 2020 (4.4%) as well as 2019 (6.3%).
+In total, operating EBIT in fiscal year 2022 thus amounted to EUR 11.395 thousand (previous year: EUR 5,763 thousand).
+Taking into account the almost negligible non-operating effects of on balance EUR 10 thousand, EBIT came to EUR 11,385 thousand, compared with EUR 5,343 thousand in the previous year.
+The non-operating effects mainly include restructuring expenses and income for the activities in the aerospace industry.
+The operating EBIT margin (based on sales) was therefore 11.4%, significantly higher than in 2021 (7.3%) and also in 2019 (6.3%).

-Due to the repayment of financial liabilities in accordance with the contract and improved financial ratios (debt-equity ratio) and thus lower interest rates, the financial result improved (2021: EUR -753 thousand; 2020: EUR -910 thousand).
-Income tax expense increased from EUR 624 thousand to EUR 1,289 thousand due to the significant improvement in earnings.
+Due to the repayment of financial liabilities in accordance with the contract and improved financial ratios (debt-equity ratio) and thus lower interest rates, the financial result improved by EUR 175 thousand (2022: EUR -578 thousand; 2021: EUR -753 thousand).
+Income tax expense increased from EUR 1,289 thousand to EUR 2,980 thousand due to the significant improvement in earnings.

-The consolidated result amounted to EUR 3,301 thousand in fiscal year 2021 after EUR 801 thousand the previous year.
-Taking the non-controlling interests in a Group company into account, the shareholders of Masterflex SE account for EUR 3,282 thousand (previous year: EUR 793 thousand).
+The consolidated result amounted to EUR 7,827 thousand in fiscal year 2022 after EUR 3,301 thousand the previous year.
+Taking the non-controlling interests in a Group company into account, the shareholders of Masterflex SE account for EUR 7,777 thousand (previous year: EUR 3,282 thousand).
 The non-controlling interests include the ownership of the subsidiary in France (Masterflex SE: 80%).

-Earnings per share increased from EUR 0.08 to EUR 0.34.
+Earnings per share increased from EUR 0.34 in the previous year to EUR 0.81 in the fiscal year 2022.

-1.3 Comparison of the actual with the forecast business development and the effects of the COVID-19 pandemic
+1.3 Comparison of the actual with the forecast business development